top of page

 Book Review: Thai Foreign Policy 1932 - 1946

-There are few English language books dealing with Thailand during the 1930s.
-Almost none look critically at the foreign policy of the nation during it's early democratic stages.
+Few English-language books deal with Thailand's history during the 1930s, and almost none critically examine the nation's foreign policy during its early democratic stages.
 Thai Foreign Policy 1932-1946 by Charivat Santaputra seeks to fill that gap.

-"The main issue, once crisis of recognition was past, was the threat of foreign intervention."
+"The main issue, once the crisis of recognition was past, was the threat of foreign intervention."

-Adapted from a thesis paper, Charivat Santaputra's book unfortunately displays rather large errors in it's presentation of the regional and international political situation.
-Despite the shortcomings in accurate details and narrow ideological bias, Thai Foreign Policy 1932-1946 does provide a good starting point for students wishing a broad brush overview of the subject, considering the lack of other foreign affairs focused material in English.
+Adapted from a thesis paper, Charivat Santaputra's book unfortunately displays rather large errors in its presentation of regional and international political situations.
+Despite the shortcomings in accurate details and narrow ideological bias, Thai Foreign Policy 1932-1946 does provide a good starting point for students wishing for a broad overview of the subject, considering the lack of other foreign affairs-focused material in English.

 Overview